 The acting is perfect.
 Since many of the actors are people we haven’t seen before, it comes easier since we have no preconceived expectations.
 The exception is Ormond, and she does a magnificent job as Caroline.
 It was scary as a parent watching her; seeing a beautiful and intelligent daughter who seems to have everything going for her fall into a terrible habit.
 Although I have no delusions as in “it could never happen to my child,” watching what the girl actually goes through is heart-wrenching.

 I highly recommend this series to anyone.
 I was completely hooked after the first chapter.
-Even though I’d seen the American version, I was still eager to see this as to how it all was fleshed out.
+Even though I’d seen the American version, I was still eager to see how it all was fleshed out.
 Although Traffic was great, Traffik is outstanding.

 Categories: Movie Reviews